Assistant practitioners are experienced staff working in support roles, alongside qualified healthcare professionals.

 - occupational therapy, assessing people’s need for aids and equipment at home

-- an operating theatre area, monitoring patients recovering from surgery
+- an operating theatre area, scrubbing and assisting in surgical and other procedures, or monitoring patients recovering from surgery

 - dietetics, encouraging people to make healthier food choices